 Therefore, $\Sigma$ is isomorphic to the functor $? \otimes_{V(\Lambda)} K (\Lambda): \proj V(\Lambda) \to \proj V(\Lambda)$. \end{proof} \end{theorem}

-As introduced in the introduction, our result on the singularity category of a B{\"a}ckstr{\"o}m order closely parallels Chen's result; see Theorem \ref{thm:DsgArtin}.
-Using the notations above, we associate with a B{\"a}ckstr{\"o}m order $\Lambda=(\Lambda,\Gamma)$ a finite dimensional $k$-algebra $A(\Lambda)$ defined by the trivial extension
+As noted in the introduction, our result on the singularity category of a B{\"a}ckstr{\"o}m order closely parallels Chen's result; see Theorem \ref{thm:DsgArtin}.
+Using the notations above, we associate to a B{\"a}ckstr{\"o}m order $\Lambda=(\Lambda,\Gamma)$ a finite dimensional $k$-algebra $A(\Lambda)$ defined as the trivial extension